plone/plone.restapi-client/docs/actions/aliases.md

 ## Get Aliases List

-This function returns the list of all available aliases.

-- Function name: `getAliasesListQuery`
+### Query function

+Use the `getAliasesListQuery` function to get the query for fetching the aliases list.

+### Hook

+Use the `useGetAliasesList` hook to get the aliases list.

 ## Get Aliases

+### Query function

-This function returns the aliases for the given path.
+Use the `getAliasesQuery` function to get the query for fetching the aliases for a page.

-- Function name: `getAliasesQuery`
+### Hook

+Use the `useGetAliases` hook to get the aliases for a page.

 ### Parameters